Pittsburgh Steelers' Super Bowl Quarterback Ben Roethlisberger Announces Baltimore Area K-9 Grant

 Pittsburgh Steelers’ Super Bowl Quarterback Ben Roethlisberger Announces Baltimore Area K-9 Grant

-Pittsburgh, PA – Today, Pittsburgh Steelers’ Super Bowl Quarterback and Findlay, OH native, Ben Roethlisberger, announced the seventh grant of the 2012-13 season from the Ben Roethlisberger Foundation at The Giving Back Fund.
-The Foundation will be distributing a grant to the Baltimore Police Department where the Steelers will play the Ravens Sunday, December 2.
+Pittsburgh, Pa. - Today, Pittsburgh Steelers’ Super Bowl Quarterback and Findlay, OH native, Ben Roethlisberger, announced the ninth grant of the 2015-16 season from the Ben Roethlisberger Foundation at The Giving Back Fund.
+The Foundation will be distributing a grant to the Charles County Sheriff’s Office (MD) southwest of Baltimore where the Steelers will play the Ravens on Sunday, December 27.

-The Baltimore Police Department plans to use the funds to add a bomb-detecting dog to their K-9 unit and to purchase a bite suit for training purposes.
+The Sheriff’s Office plans to use the funds to replace a retiring 8-year-old K-9, Erno, with a K-9 dual-trained in patrol and narcotics.

-During the 2012-13 NFL season, The Ben Roethlisberger Foundation is distributing grants to K-9 units of police and fire departments in the cities and surrounding communities of each regular season away game for the Steelers.
-The Foundation will also distribute several grants to the Pittsburgh area and will consider grants to any two non-NFL market cities in the United States if the Steelers make the playoffs.
+During the 2015-16 NFL season, The Ben Roethlisberger Foundation will be distributing grants to K-9 units of police and fire departments in the cities and surrounding communities of each regular season away game for the Steelers.
+The Foundation will also distribute several grants to the Pittsburgh area and will consider a grant to a non-NFL market city in the United States for each playoff game in which the Steelers compete.
 The Ben Roethlisberger Foundation invited police and fire departments across the country to submit proposals detailing their needs.

-This marks the sixth season that the Ben Roethlisberger Foundation has distributed grants to K-9 units.
-The mission of the Ben Roethlisberger Foundation is to support K-9 units of police and fire departments throughout the United States with a particular emphasis on support for service dogs in Pittsburgh, PA and to support other charitable organizations, such as the Make-A-Wish Foundation.
+This marks the ninth season that the Ben Roethlisberger Foundation has distributed grants to K-9 units.
+The mission of the Ben Roethlisberger Foundation is to support K-9 units of police and fire departments throughout the United States, with a particular emphasis on support for service dogs in Pittsburgh, PA.
+Roethlisberger and the Foundation also support Make-A-Wish.

+The Foundation distributed more than $130,000 in grants to K-9 units around the country during the 2014-15 NFL season and has distributed in excess of $1.3 million since 2007.

+Charles County Sheriff Troy D. Berry said, “We are thrilled to be receiving another grant from the Ben Roethlisberger Foundation.
+Our K-9s are an important part of our agency and do most of their work under critical circumstances.
+They have saved lives, recovered evidence, tracked dangerous suspects and helped locate missing people.
+This grant will allow us to continue providing superior K-9 service to our community and our officers.
+We thank The Ben Roethlisberger Foundation and their commitment to this wonderful program.”

 In commenting on why the mission of the foundation is so important to him, Roethlisberger said, “We’re very fortunate to be in the position that we are able to help these K-9 units.
 The work that is performed by the dogs and their handlers as well as the bond that is formed is incredible.
 We’re just thrilled to do our small part.”

+Fans of The Ben Roethlisberger Foundation can support future K-9 grants by purchasing candy on Sarris Candies’ website, (www.SarrisCandiesFundraising.com), using a special purchase code (77-7777).
+Sarris will donate 25 percent of the purchase price to the Ben Roethlisberger Foundation.

-For more information about the Ben Roethlisberger Foundation or The Giving Back Fund, please contact Stephanie Sandler or visit www.bigben7.com or www.givingback.org.
+For more information about the Ben Roethlisberger Foundation or The Giving Back Fund, please contact Jessica Duffaut or visit www.bigben7.com or www.givingback.org.

 About Ben Roethlisberger

-Ben Roethlisberger is in his ninth season as quarterback for the Pittsburgh Steelers, and already has secured his place in the record books.
+Ben Roethlisberger just completed his 11th season as quarterback for the Pittsburgh Steelers and was selected for the 2015 Pro Bowl game—the third selection of his career.
 At 6-foot-5 and 245 pounds, he is aptly referred to as Big Ben, and has become known for big performances and a humble approach.
-Roethlisberger guided the team to two Super Bowl victories (XL, XLII) in the past six years.
-In 2009, he led the Steelers to a 27-23 victory over the Arizona Cardinals in Tampa with a thrilling touchdown pass in the final minute.
+Roethlisberger is one of only 10 starting quarterbacks to win two or more Super Bowls.
+In 2009, he led the Steelers to a 27-23 victory over the Arizona Cardinals in Tampa with a thrilling touchdown pass in the final seconds.
 In 2006, Roethlisberger became the youngest starting quarterback to win a Super Bowl, defeating the Seattle Seahawks 21-10 in Detroit.
-Roethlisberger was voted to the Pro Bowl in 2007 and 2012, and already owns the Steelers’ top five single-season records for QB rating.
+Roethlisberger was voted to the Pro Bowl in 2007, 2012 and 2014, and already holds most of the passing records for the Steelers.
 He is the only quarterback to lead his team to the conference championship game in each of his first two seasons.
 He was the unanimous Rookie of the Year in 2004, breaking Dan Marino’s rookie records for completion percentage and passer rating, and was the first quarterback in NFL history to compile a 13-0 regular season record as a rookie.

 Roethlisberger was raised in Findlay, OH and was a three-sport star at Findlay High School.
-He went on to set nearly every quarterback record at Miami University (Ohio) prior to foregoing his senior season and becoming the 11th overall pick by the Pittsburgh Steelers in the 2004 NFL Draft.
-Roethlisberger resides near Pittsburgh with his wife Ashley and his two dogs, Zeus and Hercules.
+He went on to set nearly every quarterback record at Miami University (Ohio) prior to forgoing his senior season and becoming the 11th overall pick by the Pittsburgh Steelers in the 2004 NFL Draft.
+Roethlisberger resides near Pittsburgh with his wife Ashley, son Benjamin, daughter Baylee and dog Hercules.

 About The Giving Back Fund